Ted Slocum

 For example: How do you write a test case for this? app-defect

-With Maestro’s AI configuration, you can simply add this command to your test flow:
+With Maestro’s AI capabilities, you can simply add a command to your test flow.
+Such as:

 - assertNoDefectsWithAI